giantswarm/releases/aws/v18.1.0/README.md

 # :zap: Giant Swarm Release v18.1.0 for AWS :zap:

  This release contains changes that address several kubernetes vulnerabilities as well as improvements.
+Kubernetes api-server's cpu request are changed to be the half of the CPUs of the VM.
 Additionally we ensure IAM permissions for Elastic File System (EFS) are set correctly on workload clusters.

 ## Change details